-How To Stop Drinking Soda: Five Ways To Kick Your Soda Habit And Improve Your Oral Health
+How to Stop Drinking Soda: Six Ways To Kick Your Soda Habit and Improve Your Oral Health

-Quitting cold turkey might be a little overwhelming.
-Simply saying, "I'll never drink soda again" is often too ambitious to follow through with from day one.
-Instead, set small, incremental goals you know you can reach.
-If you're a daily soda drinker, make a commitment to go soda-free for a week.
-When you reach that goal, set another, perhaps for a month.
-As you set and hit these checkpoints, you'll have the confidence and willpower to make bigger ones – and you'll gradually lose the craving.
+Like any habit, quitting cold turkey isn't as successful as gradual progress.
+Setting ambitious or unrealistic goals can lead to shame and bigger indulgences when you slip short of your goal.
+Instead, set small, incremental goals that are challenging yet reachable.
+If you're a daily soda drinker, set a goal to drink soda only 2-3 times a week.
+When you reach that goal, set a goal for a week, and so on.
+As you set and achieve these goals, you'll have the confidence and willpower to make bigger ones – and you'll gradually lose the craving.

 If it's the carbonation you crave, swap out your soda for a sparkling mineral water instead.
 You'll still get the tingling sensation of carbonated soda, only without all the sugar and calories.
 It might take a few tries to acquire a taste for sparkling water, but it's worth a try if you really prefer the consistency.

 Think plain water is too boring to drink?
 It may be the flavor you're after.
 By flavoring your water with fruits, vegetables and even herbs, you jazz up your usual aqua so you actually want to drink it.
 Try slicing a few cucumbers and adding them to your water, or mix up lemon slices and a few sprigs of fresh rosemary for a bright, savory water.
 Citrus works well as a water additive due to its naturally strong flavor.